 I have asked for chocolate inspired breakfasts once before, way back in the early days of my blog.
 So it feels like the time is right to revisit.
 I look forward to your chocolatey creations.

-At this time of year, the humble oat makes a welcome comeback and porridge is our breakfast of choice at the weekend, err, sometimes adorned with a dollop of Cornish clotted cream.
+At this cold and dark time of year, the humble oat makes a welcome comeback.
+Porridge is now our breakfast of choice at the weekend and it’s sometimes adorned with a dollop of Cornish clotted cream – shhhh!.
 The following recipe for Chocolate Oatmeal Porridge was one I developed for a recent oatmeal competition.
 Sadly I didn’t win, but I certainly enjoyed eating the porridge anyway.

 This makes for an indulgent, but healthy, winter weekend breakfast for two.
 It’s delicious, but not too sweet and with the nutritious oats and anitoxidents in the chocolate, it actually makes for a healthy and sustaining breakfast.

 Other Breakfast Recipes You Might Like

 - Green smoothie bowl with pear, avocado & almonds (vegan)

 - Prune porridge with toasted walnuts & cinnamon (vegan)